ipab-rad/tartan_rosbag_exporter/ros2_bag_exporter/README.md

 <!-- - `bag_path`: The absolute path to the ROS 2 bag file you wish to export. -->

 #### Parameter Descriptions
-- `output_dir`: The absolute path to the directory where exported files will be saved.
 - `storage_id`: Specifies the storage format of the bag file.
 Common values include:
-  - `sqlite3`: Default storage for ROS 2 bags.
   - `mcap`: For MCAP storage format.
 - `topics`: A list of topics to export.
 Each topic requires:
   - `name`: The ROS 2 topic name.